Leadership in Crisis - How to profit from chaos

 How do you grow a business in unstable times?
+How do you sharpen your ability to see ahead?
 How can you reduce risks and seize opportunity?
-How can you thrive on chaos?
-How do you plan when prices of things like oil can oscillate from $145 to $37 in just a few months?
+How can you grow your business during a prolonged economic downturn?
 How can you make responsible long term decisions, when the markets are shouting for the next 12 weeks' figures and your share price is fluctuating wildly?
 How do you motivate teams and lead effectively when under pressure to deliver instant results?
-Here are some practical keys to leadership success, so you can achieve rapid change in your business Steps all leaders need to take, to be ready for recovery while staying stable in crisis.
-How to prepare your teams for great open doors and new markets.

-Success often comes out of a crisis
+Success often comes out of crisis

 History shows us which people are most likely to make money during economic crisis – those with